 A conceit is a fanciful metaphor, especially a highly elaborate or extended metaphor in which an unlikely, far-fetched, or strained comparison is made between two things.
-A famous example comes from John Donne's poem, "A Valediction: Forbidding Mourning," in which two lovers are compared to opposite points of a compass needle using a long and elaborate metaphor.
+A famous example comes from John Donne's poem, "A Valediction: Forbidding Mourning," in which two lovers are compared to the two points of a compass (the drawing tool) using a long and elaborate metaphor.

 Some additional key details about conceits:

 Here's how to pronounce conceit: kun-seat

 The term conceit is closely related to the term extended metaphor.
 In fact, today the two terms are often used interchangeably, and that usage is not incorrect.
 At the same time, conceit also has an additional more technical meaning, and so, sometimes, conceit will mean something slightly different from the meaning of extended metaphor.

 Take a look at our entry on extended metaphor for more information on the broader use of the word conceit.
 The rest of this entry will focus on the the more technical definition of the term conceit.